(Last updated on October 14, 2020)

 - This exam will have no essay section.

 - For information on test content, visit cltexam.com/test-content or check out a Practice Test on the "Practice" tab of your CLT account.
 For a comparison of the CLT with the SAT and the ACT, visit cltexam.com/comparison.
-(The remote proctor practice test is separate and will be made available at a designated time, most likely during the week leading to test day.)
+(The remote proctor practice test is separate and will be made available at the designated time.)

 - Each of the exam sections is timed, and you will work only within the current section at that time.
 You may skip around among the questions within that one section, but you may not return to an earlier section at any time or proceed to a later section until the allotted time has elapsed.